wajahatrazi/wajahatrazi/README.md

--->
 # Hi there 👋, I'm Wajahat Razi!

-I am currently working as a Network Design Engineer specializing in SONiC (Software for Open Networking in the Cloud) at xFlow Research Inc. I have an aptitude for DevOps and Automation, which have become the backbone of modern infrastructure.
+Currently, working as a Network Design Engineer SONiC (Software for Open Networking in the Cloud) at xFlow Research Inc. I have an aptitude for DevOps and Automation, which have become the backbone of modern infrastructure.
 With over 2 years of diverse experience ranging from NetOps to open-source contributions, I thrive on solving challenging problems and continuously learning new technologies.

 - 🔭 I’m currently working on SONiC (https://github.com/sonic-net)
 - 🌱 I’m currently learning Docker Engine, Kubernetes, Terraform, Ansible, Jenkins, GitHub Action, and AWS